li000611/Kijiji_Project/ReadMe.md

-Developed a fully functional browser using JAVA Implemented functions for adding and deleting Kijiji categories, images, and items using Tomcat, Hibernate, Servlet, MySQL, Junit Test, and UML.
+Developed a fully functional browser using JAVA.

+Implemented functions for adding and deleting Kijiji categories, images, and items using Tomcat, Hibernate, Servlet, MySQL, Junit Test, and UML.